-During the financial year, none of the Warrants-B were converted to ordinary shares.
-The number of outstanding Warrants-B as at 30 September 2014 was 38,618,742.
+During the financial year, 126 of the Warrants-B were converted to ordinary shares.
+The number of outstanding Warrants-B as at 30 September 2015 was 38,618,616 (2014 - 38,618,742).

 BAD AND DOUBTFUL DEBTS

 Before the financial statements of the Group and of the Company were made out, the directors took reasonable steps to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for impairment losses on receivables, and satisfied themselves that all known bad debts had been written off and that adequate allowance had been made for impairment losses on receivables.